 Independent research directed by the Biology staff at either the junior (390) or senior (490) level.
 May count as a laboratory elective toward the Biology major.
 Permission of associate chair required.

-Marine Biology Seminar.
+Pathogen Biology and Genomics Seminar.